 Unless undertaking language study, the additional industry placements or Research Project is popular with students as a gateway to a career.

-The ITD Team keeps in touch with students by phone and email.
+The ICD Team keeps in touch with students by phone and email.
 Newsletters are also regularly sent to students.
-Most students in Australia are visited by their ITD Manager, and at times overseas where possible.
+Most students in Australia are visited by their ICD Manager, and at times overseas where possible.

 This in-depth report covers an analysis of the hotel property, marketing, organisational structure, management style and other key areas.
 Reports also include the student’s positions and experiences, plus advice on accommodation, transport and general living giving an invaluable reference for other ICHM students.